Carlton Banks: Development and characteristics

-Carlton was "an affluent teenager attending private school in the ritzy Bel-Air sub-section of Los Angeles", who wore "button-down collared shirts and sweaters (often knotted around his neck)".
-He was "notoriously preppy", and a firmly conservative Republican.
+Carlton Banks is described as "an affluent teenager attending private school in the ritzy Bel-Air sub-section of Los Angeles", who wore "button-down collared shirts and sweaters".
+He has preppy characteristics and is a firmly conservative Republican.
 Writer Andy Borowitz described the character as an effort to portray "the anti-Will".
 The character was loosely based on the children of Fresh Prince executive producer Quincy Jones, and was named after Borowitz's classmate at Harvard University, Carlton Cuse.
 However, Carlton "had layers that prevented him from being a one-dimensional snob".

+Alfonso Ribeiro, who had previously been in the cast of the 1980s show Silver Spoons, auditioned wearing a track suit.
+Carlton was Ribeiro's breakout role, in which he "consistently stole scenes from Will Smith".
+Ribeiro later stated that Carlton was a character that he "had a blast playing for six years", but also noted that for many years thereafter, the role caused him to be "pigeon-holed as an actor based on that character".
+In 2017, Ribeiro speculated that following the events of the series, Carlton would have tried to follow his father's career path, becoming a lawyer and eventually working towards becoming a judge.

 In the 2020 Fresh Prince of Bel-Air Reunion, Smith noted that the show's comedy "was originally centered on the friction between Will and Uncle Phil... but it quickly become evident that the Will-Carlton dynamic would be the series' primary source of humor", and "the tension between Carlton and Will" therefore became "the tension at the heart of the show".
 Screenwriter Rob Edwards described how he sought to ensure that Carlton would not be a "walking punch-line" like some sitcom antagonists, but would be a strong character, capable of effectively challenging the protagonist.
 Despite his faults, primarily arrogance, insecurity, and naïveté, Carlton is also shown as having a number of qualities that black viewers identified as positive even when they were held up to scorn—honesty, studiousness and dedication to education, and respect for his parents.

-Ribeiro, who had previously been in the cast of the 1980s show Silver Spoons, auditioned wearing a track suit.
-Carlton was Ribeiro's breakout role, in which he "consistently stole scenes from Will Smith".
-Ribeiro said that Carlton was a character that he "had a blast playing for six years", but also noted that for many years thereafter, the role caused him to be "pigeon-holed as an actor based on that character".
+Bel-Air

 Carlton Banks is played by Jelani Talib in the 2019 short film Bel-Air, a reimagining of the original show as a modern drama.
 In September 2020, a two-season series based on the short film was picked up by the streaming service Peacock, with Will Smith as an executive producer commenting on his excitement to explore the characters in this format, specifically referencing "[t]he Carlton character, a Black young Republican, modern day?
 The heat that will be stirred up between these characters".
 Olly Sholotan was cast as Carlton in the actual reboot, described in one review as "not the same nerdy Alfonso Ribeiro with a token funny dance.
 He's almost cool—with toned biceps and a friend circle comprised [sic] lacrosse players".

-In 2017, Ribeiro speculated that following the events of the series, Carlton would have tried to follow his father's career path, becoming a lawyer and eventually working towards becoming a judge.